rngesus-wept/puflantu/artifacts/galactic-market.md

 ## what follows is a series of pictures labelled with prices and descriptions

 Paint:
- - comes in orange, silver, and chartreuse
+ - we orange, silver, and chartreuse paints.
  - chose any 2 colors
 $ 36 / 24 ᛈ
+* note these are of the fluid noun class*

 Guns and bullets
  - you should be prepared - the world is dangerous